 Themes and participants

-Nordic Rare Disease Summit will evolve around three themes: Diagnostic Delay, Patient Empowerment and Patients Access to Innovative Treatment.
-The summit will gather a broad range of participants including ministers for health from the Nordics, national and regional institutions, international organizations, patient associations, health care professionals, academics to foundations, NGOs, pharmaceutical companies and media.
+Nordic Rare Disease Summit evolved around three themes: Diagnostic Delay, Patient Empowerment and Patients Access to Innovative Treatment.
+The summit gathered more than 400 participants including national and regional institutions, international organizations, patient associations, health care professionals, academics to foundations, NGOs, pharmaceutical companies and media.

 Organization and Code of Conduct